Purchasing Power in 2026

 The east-west difference remains stable

-There is still a difference between the West, which has greater purchasing power, and the East.
-After the municipalities in eastern Germany have caught up year on year, the difference in purchasing power will remain stable in 2025.
+A disparity between theWest, which has higher purchasing power, and the East remains evident.
+Although municipalities in eastern Germany have been catching up year after year, the disparity in purchasing power will remain stable in 2026.

 Nexiga's purchasing power map provides companies with a valuable basis for finding out the distribution of purchasing power within Germany and deriving strategic decisions from this.
 By identifying the regions with the highest (and lowest) purchasing power, companies can develop more targeted marketing and sales strategies and estimate resources more efficiently.
 This is particularly important when planning new locations, branches or sales networks, as choosing the right location can make a significant contribution to a company's success.
 Taking purchasing power into account is a decisive factor in effectively reaching potential customers and maximizing sales.